 Sinusitis (also called rhinosinusitis) is inflammation of the mucous lining of the nasal passages and sinus cavities.
-The sinuses are air-filled chambers in the skull (behind the forehead, nasal bones, cheeks, and eyes) that are lined with mucus membranes.
+The sinuses are air-filled chambers in the skull (behind the forehead, nasal bones, cheeks, and eyes) that are lined with mucous membranes.

 Four pairs of sinuses, known as the paranasal air sinuses, connect to the nasal passages (the two airways running through the nose):

-Sinusitis occurs if obstruction or congestion cause the paranasal sinus openings to become blocked.
+Sinusitis occurs if obstruction or congestion causes the paranasal sinus openings to become blocked.
 When the sinus openings become blocked or too much mucus builds up in the chambers, bacteria and other germs can grow more easily, leading to infection and inflammation.

-Sinusitis is always accompanied (and usually preceded) by rhinitis, which is the inflammation of the mucous membrane of the nasal cavities.
+Sinusitis is always accompanied (and usually preceded) by rhinitis, which is inflammation of the mucous membrane of the nasal cavities.
 The two conditions share common symptoms such as nasal obstruction and discharge.

 Acute sinusitis can be caused by viral, bacterial, or fungal infections.
-Allergans and environmental irritants are other possible causes.
+Allergens and environmental irritants are other possible causes.
 In most cases, acute sinusitis is caused by an upper respiratory tract viral infection, such as the common cold, and usually resolves on its own.

 Viral, Bacterial, and Fungal Infections